testdouble/mocktail/docs/support/api.md

   fill(:chilled, 50)
 ```

-Replaced singleton methods can also be passed to `explain()`, so something like
+Replaced class methods can also be passed to `explain()`, so something like
 `Mocktail.explain(Shop.method(:open!))` from the earlier example would also work
 (with `Shop` being the `receiver` on the explanation's `reference`).